-CCAT-prime (CCAT-p) will be a 6 meter cosmology and astrophysics telescope operating at submillimeter to millimeter wavelengths, located at an elevation of 5600 meters (18,400 ft) on Cerro Chajnantor in the Atacama Desert in Chile.
-CCAT-p’s optical design is optimized for a wide field of view in order to accommodate next-generation, large-format cameras, and enable large-scale galaxy and molecular cloud surveys.
+CCAT-prime will be a 6-meter cosmology and astrophysics telescope operating at submillimeter to millimeter wavelengths, located at an elevation of 5600 meters (18,400 ft) on Cerro Chajnantor in the Atacama Desert in Chile.
+CCAT-prime’s optical design is optimized for a wide field of view in order to accommodate next-generation, large-format cameras, and enable large-scale galaxy and molecular cloud surveys.
 The telescope will build on novel crossed-Dragone optical design proposed by Mike Niemack, and a new azimuth-elevation mount proposed by Project Engineer Steve Parshley.
-CCAT-p will be capable of accommodating > 105 detectors and will be able to map the Cosmic Microwave Background (CMB) roughly 10 times faster than current CMB telescopes.
-Once built, CCAT-p will support multiple instruments and observations will be fully remote controlled.
-A consortium of U.S., German and Canadian academic institutions, led by Cornell University, are overseeing the CCAT-p project.
+CCAT-prime will be capable of accommodating > 105 detectors and will be able to map the Cosmic Microwave Background (CMB) roughly 10 times faster than current CMB telescopes.
+Once built, CCAT-prime will support multiple instruments and observations will be fully remote controlled.
+A consortium of U.S., German and Canadian academic institutions, led by Cornell University, are overseeing the project.

-My work for CCAT-prime is focused on mechanical and cryogenic design for the CCAT-p receiver.
-I’m currently developing a hex-packed vacuum window setup to test room temperature ultra high molecular weight polyethylene (UHMWPE) vacuum window clamp designs for the CCAT-p receiver.
-Our work in the cryogenics group for Simons Observatory will also help to inform cryogenics decisions for CCAT-p.
+My work for CCAT-prime is focused on mechanical and cryogenic design for the CCAT-prime first-light instrument, Prime-Cam (E. M. Vavagiakis et al. 2018.
+“Prime-Cam: A first-light instrument for the CCAT-prime telescope,” Proc.
+SPIE, arXiv:1807.00058).
+Our work with the cryogenics group for Simons Observatory will help to inform design decisions for Prime-Cam.

 Learn more about CCAT-prime: